HCLarsen/chronos/README.md

 ## Development

-All new features/modifications, must be properly tested.
+All new features/modifications, must be properly tested using [Minitest.cr](https://github.com/ysbaddaden/minitest.cr).
 Any PRs without passing tests will not be merged.

 Features to be added:

+1. Add new `#every` for RecurringTask with multiple times.
+2. Add more error checking to RecurringTask for invalid time components and combinations.
-1. Time string parsing for Chronos methods.
+3. Time string parsing for Chronos methods.

 ## Contributing